marcos-castrillo/twitter-warbot/README.md

 2. Fill raw_player_list in data_players.py with your own players' data.
 3. Fill the variables in data_items.py with your own items' data.
 4. Modify the output texts in literals.py to make it funnier.
-5. Run simulate.py
+5. Run start.py

 ## To Do
-- Cuando te encuentras con un infectado te infectas
-- Posibilidad de matarse dos entre ellos
+- Convertir items en weapons
+- Conseguir powerups en cofres
 - Hacer los objetos mas utiles (objetos especiales? -> botas)
+- Distritos

 ## Bugs
-Crown doesnt work